-8 The tenderer should be aware that the tenderer in the offer submission letter must submit a declaration stating that the tenderer has made no firm commitments, for example, to order equipment or start construction, which would make the project irreversible at the time of submission of the tenderer's offer.
+The tenderer should be aware that the tenderer in the offer submission letter must submit a declaration stating that the tenderer has made no firm commitments, for example, to order equipment or start construction, which would make the project irreversible at the time of submission of the tenderer's offer.
 Reference is made to paragraph 13.1.2 and Appendix D, Template for offer submission letter.

-As stated in the Tender specifications, paragraph 12, the minimum time frame during which the tenderer must keep its offer open from acceptance is 6 months from the expiry of the deadline for submission of the Best and Final Offer.
+As stated in the Tender specifications, paragraph 12, the minimum time frame during which the tenderer must keep its offer open for acceptance is until (and including) 17 June 2026.
 For the purpose of the Project Description, Project Schedule, Authority Approval Plan and Risk Management Plan, the tenderer may assume that the Contract is signed on 30 April 2026.
 If the Contract is signed at a later date - within the minimum time frame as mentioned above - the tenderer (Operator) is not entitled to any postponement of any timing in the project, i.e., the tenderer (Operator) bears the risk of the exact timing of the signature of the Contract within the minimum time frame during which the tenderer must maintain the offer.
 The tenderer (Operator) shall make the necessary adjustments in the Project Description, Project Schedule, Authority Approval Plan and Risk Management Plan to cope with the time difference and, if relevant, deliver the adjusted Project Description, Project Schedule, Authority Approval Plan, and Risk Management Plan for the DEA's review and approval 30 days after Contract Signing, cf. R-1 in Appendix 3, Requirements specification.